Panuvat-Dan/Project-Data-Modeling-ETL-with-Postgres/README.md

 ## Project description

+In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
+To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Database schema

 This project aims to utilize star schema by having fact table as songplays and the rest are dimention tables as picture below,